Submissions

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-I understand and agree with the journal’s Article Processing Charges (APCs).
-The APC is applied only after the manuscript is accepted (no submission or review fees).
-The available submission tracks and fees are:
+6. I understand and agree to the journal’s Article Processing Charges (APCs) policy.
+APCs are applied only after a manuscript has been accepted, and no submission or review fees are charged.
+The journal offers the following submission tracks:

 Please select the appropriate section during submission according to your preferred track.